• Log in

 Separate add-on

-Winner: Brevo for global SMS/WhatsApp; Mailchimp for US/Canada SMS if already in ecosystem.
+Winner: Brevo for global SMS/WhatsApp; Mailchimp for US/Canada SMS if already in the ecosystem.

 Analytics depth varies greatly between these platforms in my testing.

 Mailchimp delivers advanced analytics with heatmaps, comparative benchmarks, and predictive insights.
-These analytics insights help you understand campaign performance at a deeper level.
+These analytics Mailchimp provides help you understand campaign performance at a deeper level.

 Ecommerce reports link to revenue and CLV, and dashboards can be customized by user.
 It also integrates seamlessly with Google Analytics for deeper funnel tracking.
 Deeper insights come at a cost, with advanced analytics limited to higher tiers.